When is hurricane season in Florida? (2024)

 If you live in Florida, you may want to consider purchasing additional insurance to fill your home insurance coverage gaps.
 Florida is also one of the 19 states that requires a separate hurricane deductible.

-Here’s what you need to keep in mind about insurance during hurricane season.
+Here’s what you need to keep in mind about insurance in Florida during hurricane season.

 Hurricane deductibles